Table of Contents_

 If your air purifier is not powering on, the first thing you should do is check to see if it is plugged into a functioning power outlet.
 Try various outlets throughout your home to rule out a damaged power outlet.
 You should also make sure that the power outlet has the correct rating to integrate with your air purification device.
 If none of this helps, you may have a damaged power cord and you should contact customer support.

 If your air purifier does not seem to be creating enough airflow, check to see if it has enough clearance.
 Remember, air purifiers should be placed close to walls and related obstacles, as they need to have at least 15 centimeters of clearance on all sides.
+Additionally, this can also be caused by dirty air purifier blades or you need to clean your air purifier filter.

 If your air purifier is making unusual noises as it operates, it is very likely being caused by a foreign object inside of the purifier itself.